kexiZeroing/kexiZeroing.github.io/src/posts/basic-examples-of-langchain.md

 };
 ```

 Agents are like bots/personal assistants that can take actions using external tools based on instructions from the LLM.
+Agents use an LLM to determine which actions to take and in what order.
+To initialize an agent in LangChain, you need to provide a list of tools, an LLM, and the name of the agent to use.
+For example, the agent, `zero-shot-react-description`, consults the ReAct (Reason + Act) framework to select the appropriate tool and relies only on the tool's description.

 ```js
 // agent-basic.ts